 When I watch Mirror, I feel that I am old again, I am young again, that I have never been born, that I am already dead.
 These are the feelings I chase in my own fiction; they’re the reason I write.
 I like Tarkovsky.

 Tarkovsky is one of a few filmmakers who can ease into such a dreamspace believably, and with harrowing grandeur decades before CGI.
 (Critics often note the influence of Bruegel.)
 And a significant part of what makes this particular work especially impressive is that he did not have endless resources at his disposal: Mirror was created with a pre-portioned allotment of film and its release was dependent on the approval of the state.
-It was a magic trick, like that unbelievable whip of wind that serpentines up the summer green hillside as the doctor takes his leave—the actor pauses to look back toward the camera, as if to wonder if we saw it too.
+It was a magic trick, like that unbelievable whip of wind that serpentines up the summer green hillside as the doctor takes his leave—the actor pauses to look back toward the camera, wondering if we saw it too.

 Watching it in those foggy blue hours of early morning, I thought about how the levitating, fair-haired, heart-broken, moody mother of Mirror is in many ways the same mother of Terrence Malick’s Tree of Life, a film which is perhaps an homage, perhaps an echo, perhaps an interpretation of its predecessor.